 Blue Penny Museum

-Located within the Caudan Waterfront, the Blue Penny Museum gives you an insight into the colonial era of Mauritius and also offers a 10-minute viewing of the famous red and blue Mauritius Post Office stamps that were issued in 1847.
+Another must-visit in Port Louis is the Blue Penny Museum.
+Located within the Caudan Waterfront, the museum gives you an insight into the colonial era of Mauritius and also offers a 10-minute viewing of the famous red and blue Mauritius Post Office stamps that were issued in 1847.

 Note that photography isn’t allowed inside.